If you hate booties, why not give ’em another try? Photo: Dylan Heyden

 Style: Internal split toe.

 Solite claims to have changed the game with their heat-moldable soles, and to be honest, they have.
 With just 25 minutes and some hot water, you can have a pair of custom-molded booties.
-To be honest, the heat mold isn’t necessary, I just let mine naturally stretch to fit my feet, and after a couple of sessions of having my toes jammed up in the front, they fit perfectly.
+To be honest, the heat mold isn’t necessary, our tester just let his naturally stretch to fit his feet, and after a couple of sessions of having toes jammed up in the front, they fit perfectly.

-Last year, Solite’s booties were at the top of my list.
-This year, Solite debuted their 2.0 version of the Custom and Custom Pro booties, and these things are packed with features like heat booster socks which help improve the fit and add an extra layer of warmth inside the boot, a three-point arch strap, a new sole design that they claim is more barefoot-feeling, and an upgraded lining.
+two years ago, Solite’s booties were at the top of our list.
+Last year, Solite debuted their 2.0 version of the Custom and Custom Pro booties, and these things are packed with features like heat booster socks which help improve the fit and add an extra layer of warmth inside the boot, a three-point arch strap, a new sole design that they claim is more barefoot-feeling, and an upgraded lining.

-That being said, I’m not as stoked on Solite’s 2.0 as the original version.
-There’s a lot more volume in the boot which, as a skinny-footed surfer, resulted in a fair bit of slippage.
-This was fixed by cinching the straps tightly, but what I was so excited about with the first version of Solites was how they started way too tight, but stretched out over time into a perfect fit.
-Perhaps I should have sized down even more.
+That being said, we’re not as stoked on Solite’s 2.0 as the original version.
+There’s a lot more volume in the boot which, for our tester, a skinny-footed surfer, resulted in a fair bit of slippage.
+This was fixed by cinching the straps tightly, but what he was so excited about with the first version of Solites was how they started way too tight, but stretched out over time into a perfect fit.
+Perhaps we should have sized down even more.

 For a slightly cheaper ($75), no-frills option, check out the Solite Custom 2.0 (3mm, 5mm).